Emerson "Snow White" Model 247 Radio (1939)

 The cured casting looks pretty good.
 Only a little bit of pour-over on top of the cottage door, which will be easy to trim off.

 After making sure the cast had cured sufficiently, I carefully peeled the mold away.
-Here is the result.
+Here is the result:

 It's a pretty faithful reproduction of the original panel, even including guide holes for each of the tiny nails used to secure it to the cabinet.
 It took a couple of tries to get a panel this good.
 It will pass casual inspection from a few feet away, but if you examined it side by side with the original, you'd notice tiny imperfections.

 I wasn't willing to spend more on equipment than I paid for the radio in the first place, so I did the best I could.
 After making a bubbly first casting, I read about using agitation to help bubbles rise to the top.
-I had made the first casting on top of our clothes dryer in the laundry room, so it occured to me to simply turn on the dryer during the second casting.
-I threw a few old jeans and sweatshirts into the dryer, for good measure.
+I had made the first casting on top of our clothes dryer in the laundry room, so it occurred to me to turn on the dryer during the second casting.
+I threw some old jeans and sweatshirts into the dryer, for good measure.
 Sure enough, the combination of gentle bottom heat and gentle agitation during the initial curing period made a difference.
 The second casting was noticeably superior to the first one.

 I haven't decided what to do with my reproduction panels.
 Maybe I'll just hang them on the workshop wall as decorations, or make some kind of clock for one of my young nieces.